tejaswid/tejaswid.github.io/_pages/about.md

 My thesis focusses on generating accurate 3D reconstructions of natural structures and environments, like trees and corals, from data captured using robots.
 I develop algorithms that make use of both colour and depth information from images and try to reconstruct the underlying 3D structure of the object.

 I use various techniques from Computer Vision, Computer Graphics, Machine Learning, Deep Learning and Robotics in my research.
-For a quick overview of check out some of my projects and publications.
+For a quick overview check out some of my projects and publications.